I dyed my hair bright red last week.

 The other reactions I’ve experienced weren’t so aggressive.
 Many people simply gawked, while others took to explaining to their curious children that it was somehow rude to acknowledge my admittedly unconventional hair color.
 Other parents subtly distracted their children from gaping at my hair, as if to dissuade them from getting any wise ideas.
 (I have faith in these children.)

-Of course, of all these reactions, I thought the young maniacs shouting homophobic slurs were the most interesting.
+Of course, of all these reactions, I thought the young maniacs shouting homophobic slurs were the most interesting1.
 Briefly I wondered why they would believe that hair color would be any indication of one’s sexual predilection, but I think they wanted to say more than that.
 I think they wanted to talk about gender expression.
-They wanted to say that decent people are not supposed to have bright red hair, and boys that do are too delicate.
+They wanted to say that decent people are not supposed to have bright red hair, and boys that do are just a little too delicate.

 I don’t question that the concept may be useful or helpful in some circumstances for some people, but I am sure that it can also be quite harmful.